 To start the Administration Server:

-- 1. Run the startWebLogic script (from the bin directory under the domain home directory: - UNIX operating system cd MW_HOME/user_projects/domains/domain_name/bin ./startWebLogic.sh
+- 1. Run the startWebLogic script from the bin directory in the domain home directory: - UNIX path: MW_HOME/user_projects/domains/DomainHome /bin/startWebLogic.sh

 Note: On a Linux operating system, the shell is going to stay open.